MuhammadBinNasir0123/RFM-Analysis/README.md

-#  RFM Customer Segmentation Analysis
+# 📊 RFM Customer Segmentation Analysis

-##  Project Overview
+## 📝 Project Overview
 This project applies **RFM (Recency, Frequency, Monetary)** modeling on retail transactional data to segment customers based on their purchasing behavior.
-The goal is to uncover distinct customer groups and recommend **targeted marketing strategies** for retention and growth.
+The goal was to uncover distinct customer groups and recommend **targeted marketing strategies** for retention and growth.

 ---

-##  Key Insights
+## 🔑 Key Insights
 - Analyzed **5,860 customers** from **800,000+ transactions**
 - Discovered **7 customer segments** using RFM scoring
 - **Top 5 customers** contributed **$1.9M+ revenue**